Ashish Goel

-Ashish Goel is an American professor whose research focuses on the design, analysis and applications of algorithms.
+Ashish Goel is an Indian-American computer scientist and professor whose research focuses on the design, analysis and applications of algorithms.
 He is a professor of Management Science and Engineering (and by courtesy Computer Science) at Stanford University.

 Early life and early education

 Ashish Goel was born in Uttar Pradesh in India.
 He did his schooling at Uttar Pradesh including at St. Peter's, Agra.
 He was ranked first in IIT JEE 1990.
 He graduated with a B.Tech. in Computer Science from IIT Kanpur in 1994.
 He then went on to obtain a Ph.D. in Computer Science from Stanford University in 1999.

 Academic work

 Ashish Goel's research has spanned algorithmic problems in several areas of computer science and computational social science including computer networks, theoretical computer science, molecular self-assembly, algorithmic game theory, and computational social choice.

 Ashish Goel's early work resolved several open algorithmic problems in graph theory and computer networks including showing that the scheduling protocol FIFO can result in instability at arbitrarily low rates in a packet network; showing that matching in regular bipartite graphs can be computed in time nearly linear in the number of vertices (i.e. without looking at all the edges); showing that every monotone graph property has a sharp threshold in geometric random graphs; and showing that in a packet switch, output queuing (the gold standard) can be simulated using a fabric that is twice as fast as an input-queued switch.

 Goel along with Rajeev Motwani and Gagan Aggarwal gave the first comprehensive analysis of how the auction used by Google to price search keywords can be made truthful.
 This work was co-awarded the ACM SigECOMM test of time award in 2018.
 Another paper in computational advertising received the best paper award at The Web Conference 2009.
 Goel was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to algorithms for social networks, market design, and civic platforms, bridging theory and real-world impact".

+Goel contributed to the theory of public goods allocation, particularly Lindahl equilibrium and Combinatorial participatory budgeting.